BelT26/RDFC/README.md

 ## Member Zone

 ### Next Fixture
 The next fixture page shows members the details of the next match.
 If no match has been flagged by the manager as the next fixture then the most recent match in the database is displayed.

 Members can see whether the booking system is currently open for the match displayed.
-If it is a link is shown which takes them to the match booking form.
+If it is, a link is shown which takes them to the match booking form.

-Once the manager has allocated the teams for the match the player names and a list of the reserves are displayed.
+Once the manager has allocated the teams for the match, the player names and a list of the reserves are displayed.

 ### League Table
 The league table sorts the players by the number of points they have scored and then by the number of matches they have played.
 When two or more players have the same number of points the player who has played the fewer matches ranks more highly.